White vs. Ivory

 In most gowns, the lace is ivory - so we are mainly talking about underlay colors here!
 (The fabric layer right under the lace)

-Ivory - A warm white - More flattering than white for almost all skin tones!
-Ivory lace with ivory underlay will give you that traditional bride feel.
+Ivory - A warm white (without the blue undertone a bleached white has) - Ivory is more flattering than white for almost all skin tones!
+Ivory lace with ivory underlay will give you that traditional bride feel, and no one will question that your dress isn't "white"

-Champagne - Can be anywhere from light tan to a golden ivory - Beautiful on those who have warm or cool skin tones!
+Champagne - This color can be anywhere from light tan to a golden ivory - Beautiful on those who have warm or cool skin tones!
 Dresses with champagne underlay can give you a very regal vibe and look especially beautiful on brides with dark, golden skin!
+This color will allow that ivory lace to be in high contrast, so you'll see more of the lace than if the underlay were ivory.

 Blush/Cashmere - A version of light, warm pink or nude - These can come in lots of different shades, but are the perfect nude/neutral!
 If you're a light skin bride, having blush fabric under ivory lace makes the dress seem like the ivory lace is floating on your skin.
-If you're a dark skin bride, ivory with blush underlay will still give you a bride feel - but you'll be able to see the detail of the ivory lace pop!
+If you're a dark skin bride, ivory with blush underlay will still give you a bride feel - but you'll be able to see the detail of the ivory lace pop and your dress will have more of a pink-ish hue, instead of beige!

 Grey - Yes, grey! - Can either be a light blue or traditional grey - Literally gorgeous on anyone.
 Hello Cinderella vibes?
 Great for a bride that wants her dress style to be traditional, but still have a bit of fun in her color choice!